How Can OFW Help Even if I Have Full Custody of My Child?

 Many parents strive to keep track of all the different milestones that their child hits as they grow up, like when they lost their first tooth or won their first contest.
 While some parents may already be great at remembering these details offhand or enjoy keeping a baby book full of these details, that doesn't mean that every parent excels at this.
 If you happen to fall into the ladder but are not parenting with anyone else to help you manage a memory book of these details.

-With OFW, it doesn't matter which end of the spectrum you fall into because simply entering information into the app helps you build a digital record of milestones and achievements for your child.
+With OFW, it doesn't matter which end of the spectrum you fall into because simply entering information helps you build a digital record of milestones and achievements for your child.
 A complete history of every entry you create on OFW is saved indefinitely.
 Instead of hold onto paper calendars for years, you can quickly look back to previous months or years on your OFW Calendar to see what was on your family agenda or specifically on what date your child's soccer team won their championship game.

 Similarly, the OFW Journal will save a history of every entry you create for you to revisit without having to sift through old papers and hope that you find the entry you need.
 This makes it incredibly simple to jog your memory on different events that occurred in the past since the notes will be right there for you to review.